-In addition to a robust interview process that is designed to assess competence and suitability for a role, Board and senior executives are subject to thorough background checks prior to carrying out services for the Company, including verifying academic and professional qualifications and memberships, verifying information on the CV for a period of ten years, checking any directorships or significant shareholdings of the applicant, and conducting any further checks which are necessary under regulatory requirements.
+In addition to a robust interview process that is designed to assess competence and suitability for a role, Board and senior executives are subject to thorough background checks prior to carrying out services for the Company, including verifying academic and professional qualifications and memberships, verifying prior roles held and experience, checking any directorships or significant shareholdings of the applicant, and conducting any further checks which are necessary under regulatory requirements.
 The Company also repeats some of these checks on an annual basis.